Bisphosphonate Drugs**Updated 2026** Must read if taking or considering taking!!

 Treatment Options

 Treatment may be long and difficult.
-Palliative treatment entails potentially a lifetime of 1) applying Peridex mouthrinse to the site 3x/day 2) taking penicillin 4x/day and 3) daily doses of vitamin E. We highly suggest monthly dental visits to monitor the size of the exposure.
-A hyperbaric chamber of 16+ visits ($1,000+) post dental treatment can be encouraged but the jury is still out on its effectiveness.
+Palliative treatment may entail longterm use of 1) applying Peridex mouthrinse to the site 3x/day 2) taking penicillin 4x/day and 3) daily doses of vitamin E. We highly suggest monthly dental visits to monitor the size of the exposure.
+A hyperbaric chamber of 16+ visits ($1,000+) post dental treatment is recommended if MRONJ cannot be controlled.
 If the site fails to heal, surgery or hospitalizations would be the next step.
 The surgeon would likely remove the compromised bone, which often means cutting out most of the jaw and placing metal plates in lieu of bone, screws, and grafts for reconstructive surgery.

 Dr. Nelson is not saying whether to take bisphosphonate drugs--this is outside of our scope of practice.
 What we do say is to be aware of consequences regardless if you take the pill or I.V. form.
-We obviously favor the pill form but know that either form will linger in your system for 7 years after the last medication taken.
-That is 7 years where ONJ can still occur even after mild dental treatment.
+We obviously favor the bisphosphonate pill but know that either form will linger in your system for seven years after the last medication taken.
+That is seven years where MRONJ can still occur even after mild dental treatment.
+Denosumab medications only last six months in your body but their dental consequences may be more severe.
 If a tooth extraction is needed, leaving the compromised tooth is a weighed decision.
 In the meantime, just take meticulous care of your teeth while on bone density drugs and avoid removing teeth if possible.

 **If you are about to begin bone density drugs, make sure ALL pending dental treatment gets completed beforehand.